VideoGameRoulette/SRTPluginProviderRE2/README.md

-# SRTPluginProviderRE2
+# SRTPluginProviderRE3
-A game memory provider plugin for Resident Evil 2 (2019)
+A provider plugin for the SRT Host to provide memory values to other plugins.